darkwyld/SimpleESI/REFERENCE.md

 *Public variables:* `(bool) caching`

-*Public methods:* `(mixed) meta(&lt;(string) $key&gt;, [(mixed) $value])`
+*Public methods:* `(mixed) meta(<(string) $key>, [(mixed) $value])`

 The trait implements a database by using SQLite3, which consists of two SQL tables, `cache` and `meta`, for caching responses and for providing a “key/value”-database.
 When authorized requests are being cached are these stored together with the character's id to keep responses between different users separate.
-Caching can be controlled through the variable `-&gt;caching`, and by setting it to either `true` or `false` in order to enable and disable the mechanism at runtime.
+Caching can be controlled through the variable `->caching`, and by setting it to either `true` or `false` in order to enable and disable the mechanism at runtime.
 Caching is enabled by default.

 ```php
 $esi = new SimpleESI;